-Both HubSpot and Pipedrive offer a good selection of app integrations to extend the functionality of their CRM platforms.
+Both HubSpot and Pipedrive offers a good selection of app integrations to extend the functionality of their CRM platforms.

-However, HubSpot’s App Marketplace has a slight edge in terms of the number of apps available as well as the variety of categories covered.
+However, HubSpot’s App Marketplace has a slight edge in terms of the number of apps available and the variety of categories covered.

 Regarding app integrations:

 HubSpot’s customer service can be accessed 24/7 via phone, email, or live chat.
 The company also has an extensive Knowledge Base that includes how-to guides, troubleshooting articles, and product documentation.
 In addition, HubSpot offers a number of training resources, such as online courses, certification programs, and live events.